chaitanyamanem/shakespeare_tranformer/README.md

 ### Model and Training

-This is a decoder only architecture similar to GPT2 model.
-Model has attension layers, multiple attension heads, whcih can be configured from the config file in the `trainer.py`.
-In the current version of the model 6 layers and 6 attention heads are used.
-Embeddign dimension used was 384, context length and the batch size are 256, 64 respectively.
-Learning rate used was 3e-4.
-Model trained for 7000 steps and acheived 1.4 validation loss.
+This is a decoder-only architecture, similar to the GPT-2 model.
+The model includes attention layers with multiple attention heads, which can be configured from the config file in `trainer.py`.
+In the current version of the model, 6 layers and 6 attention heads are used.
+The embedding dimension used was 384, and the context length and batch size are set to 256 and 64, respectively.
+The learning rate used was 3e-4.
+The model was trained for 7000 steps and achieved a validation loss of 1.4.

 Sample generation can be seen below.
-In this case model is trained on Shakespeare text using charecter level encoding. vocab size of 65 allowed me to train with batch size 64 on my single GPU of 6 GB machine.
-Model has the size of 10 Million parameters.
-Details model size by layer give below.
+In this case, the model is trained on Shakespearean text using character-level encoding.
+A vocabulary size of 65 allowed me to train with a batch size of 64 on my single GPU with 6 GB of memory.
+The model has a size of 10 million parameters.
+Details of the model size by layer are given below.

 #### Model size

-Embedding dimension and the vocab size decides the number of parameters in the embedding layer.
-Also, batch size * context_length * vocab_size in the final classification head decides the memory needs to store the lgits. in total for the above mentioned configuration, total model size in parameters in 10 Million.
-Breakdown of each layer and block is given below.
+The embedding dimension and vocabulary size determine the number of parameters in the embedding layer.
+Additionally, the memory required to store the logits in the final classification head is determined by the product of batch size, context length, and vocabulary size.
+For the above-mentioned configuration, the total model size in parameters is 10 million.
+A breakdown of each layer and block is provided below.

 <br><br>
 ![model_size](images/model_size.png)
 <br><br>